 This gemstone symbolises love, tenderness, compassion and kindness.
 Connecting to it allows you to embrace these qualities in your relationship with yourself as well as your relationships with others.

 The gemstone's meaning is also greatly connected to its soothing pink colour giving a calming effect to the body and mind.
 The gentle energy it carries supports relationships, bringing joy, passion and contentment.

 Rose Quartz Properties

 The amazing Rose Quartz properties associated with all types of love led it to be named the Stone of Unconditional Love.
 It restores trust and harmony in relationships, encouraging unconditional love.
 Its properties largely see benefits in the areas of love, health and emotions.

 This crystal connects to the heart chakra, the centre of love.
-Opening and healing your heart centre, guides you to deepen relationships and embrace kindness, compassion, tenderness and love toward yourself and those around you.
+Opening and healing your heart centre, guide you to deepen relationships and embrace kindness, compassion, tenderness and love toward yourself and those around you.
 Its healing properties increase the energy of unconditional love to bring your consciousness to a higher level.

 The emotional healing of this gemstone comes from allowing you to let go of toxic energies and emotions while encouraging self-forgiveness and increasing self-trust and worth.
 Calming and reassuring, it helps to comfort in times of grief.

 From physical benefits, it is worth mentioning the crystal’s anti-ageing effects.
 It also helps with the heart and the proper function of the circulatory system.
 Place the gemstone under a pillow to bring pleasant dreams.
 Worn on a pendant near your heart relieves stress.

 This fascinating gemstone enjoys a rich history adorned with myths, superstitions and spiritual traditions dating back to 7000 BC.
 It has been found in the area once known as Mesopotamia (today’s Iraq).